Dvd848/pytai/README.md

  * No ability to interactively edit files (not a HEX editor, just a viewer).
  * Currently no special optimizations implemented in order to handle very large files.
  * Structure offsets are based on output from Kaitai.
-In some cases, Kaitai produces relative offsets for internal structures, while the tool requires absolute offsets in order to match an element to the HEX view.
-Currently,  the GUI does not mark the location of elements which have received a relative offset from Kaitai.
+Kaitai doesn't fully support bit-field offsets, and therefore the GUI cannot accurately mark bit-field members.